-- # Some hybrids, notably Triumph, have good rust tolerance - ## Downy mildew resistance doesn't appear to offer advantage in TX (we have powdery mildew, esp. along Gulf Coast) - X No insect resistance - What about seed treatments (e.g., Gaucho, Cruiser Maxx)-treated seed is the only choice now from most seed companies - No seed treatment research in Texas.
-Can protect against infurrow insects (true & false wire worms), some stalk boring insects - # Bird "resistance"
+- Some hybrids, notably former Triumph lines now part of Corteva?, have good rust tolerance - Downy mildew resistance doesn't appear to offer advantage in TX (we have powdery mildew, esp. along Gulf Coast) - No insect resistance - □ What about seed treatments (e.g., Gaucho, Cruiser Maxx)-treated seed is the only choice now from most seed companies - □ No seed treatment research in Texas.
+Can protect against infurrow insects (true & false wire worms), some stalk boring insects - □ Bird "resistance" - Most hybrids now tip downward after flowering, but some remain semi-erect (e.g., older Pioneer) and are more susceptible to potential bird damage